markokhman/func-course/Chapter 3/Lesson 1.md

 # Chapter 3.
 Lesson 1.

+###### tags: `Chapter 3`

 ### **Intro to Chapter 3**

-In this chapter we are going to get very practical and will actually breakdown the whole cycle of TON smart-contract development, go through each step of it together and the end result would be a ready-made local setup for smartcontract programming, a written FunC code of the contract, tests for our contract an actual deployed contract.
+In this chapter we are going to get very practical and will actually breakdown the whole cycle of TON smart-contract development, go through each step of it together and the end result would be a ready-made custom local setup for smartcontract programming, a written FunC code of the contract, tests for our contract an actual deployed contract.

 Let’s get straight to the point.